Friday October 7, 2016 • 1:00 PM • John Quimby Theater, Stone Ridge Campus

-Launching the President’s Challenge Scholarship through the Ulster Community College Foundation, Inc., a scholarship initiative to assist first generation college bound students with overcoming the financial barriers associated with attending college starting in 8th grade, was piloted with the Rondout Valley School District this year and Dr. Roberts plans to establish programs in each of the seven remaining school districts in Ulster County.
+Launching the President’s Challenge Scholarship through the Ulster Community College Foundation, Inc., a scholarship initiative to assist first generation college bound students with overcoming the financial barriers associated with attending college starting in 8th grade, was piloted with the Rondout Valley School District this year and Dr. Roberts plans to establish programs in each of the eight remaining school districts in Ulster County.

 Dr. Roberts previously served as Vice President of Applied Science and Technology at Indian River State College (IRSC) in Fort Pierce, FL from 2004 to 2015.
 He also served as IRSC’s Dean of Health Sciences (2002-2004) and also as the Dean of Business and Industrial Technology (1998-2002).
 Before his administrative career, Dr. Roberts served as an adjunct instructor (1988-1991), a full-time professor teaching in the Business and Accounting Department (1991-1998), and a faculty chair.